The World is Flat by Thomas Friedman

-The first part of the book, where the author talks about the 10 flatteners of the today’s world, I just a get a feeling of an American who lands up in India and other Asian countries and suddenly discovers there is a world out there, which he never knew of.
-And even if he knew of, he knew of it as developing place, where people had no access to anything and looked up to America for everything.
+The first part of the book The World is Flat, where the author talks about the 10 flatteners of the today’s world.
+I just a get a feeling of an American who lands up in India and other Asian countries and suddenly discovers there is a world out there.
+Which he never knew of.
+And even if he knew of, he knew of it as developing place.
+Where people had no access to anything.
+And looked up to America for everything.
 But to his credit, he very honestly identifies the 10 things that in his opinion balanced the whole power structure in the world both at a macro and at a micro level.

 His chapter on ‘America and the flat world’ echoes his worries about the future of American kids.
-He worry is that American kids are not prepared for the competition that they are going to face from the rest of the world.
+His worry is that American kids are not prepared for the competition that they are going to face from the rest of the world.
 They are taking too many things for granted.
-But at the same time he tries to re-assure the reader (i.e. American Reader) that America still remains the most powerful nation and the best place for nurturing talent and innovation.
+But at the same time, he tries to reassure the reader (i.e. American Reader).
+That America still remains the most powerful nation.
+And the best place for nurturing talent and innovation.

-Chapter on ‘Developing Countries and the Flat world’ is interesting.
-It compares the various countries who were developing around a decade back and how they have all reacted, adapted and benefited from the flattening of the world.
-Later in ‘Geopolitics’ section he tries to compare how the same flatteners can be used constructively and destructively, depending on who is using them and what is the motivation behind them.
-Overall the book is pro-India and talks a lot of good things about India, either he has been shown India very selectively or is that the way world has started looking at us.
+The chapter on ‘Developing Countries and the Flat world’ is interesting.
+It compares the various countries who were developing around a decade back.
+And how they have all reacted, adapted and benefited from the flattening of the world.
+Later in ‘Geopolitics’ section, he tries to compare how the same flatteners can be used constructively and destructively.
+Depending on who is using them and what is the motivation behind them.
+Overall the book is pro-India.
+And talks a lot of good things about India.
+Either he has been shown India very selectively or is that the way world has started looking at us.

-I am not too happy about his whole stand on 9/11 and the Muslim world, there he sounds like any other American, and not a journalist or an analyst or someone looking at the future.
+I am not too happy about his whole stand on 9/11 and the Muslim world, where he sounds like any other American, and not a journalist or an analyst or someone looking at the future.
 I feel he could have found another platform to voice his views on the same, rather than riding on this book.
-And he refers to his other books just too much, cross sell is fine, but as they say ‘Har cheez ki koi limit hoti hai’.
+And he refers to his other books just too much, cross-sell is fine, but as they say ‘Har cheez ki koi limit hoti hai’.